shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/uninstalling-an-app-or-engine.md

 ### Removing the App settings

 All those engines were including [the `tk-multi-publish2.yml`](https://github.com/shotgunsoftware/tk-config-default2/blob/master/env/includes/settings/tk-multi-publish2.yml) settings file.
-Now you have removed refrence to it in your engine ymls you can remove this file entirely.
+Now you have removed reference to it in your engine ymls you can remove this file entirely.

 {% include warning title="Important" content="If you remove the `tk-multi-publish2.yml` but still have engine files pointing at it then you will likely get an error along the lines of this: